svn2github/ixo-usb-jtag/usb_jtag/trunk/host/openwince/readme.txt

 NB: The patch was created as a diff against openwince CVS HEAD as of 2007-01-28.

+I won't spend too much time on further development of this driver, as I'm not really sure whether using this adapter in an application designed for direct parallel port access is the right way to go (and I'm not sure whether openwince-jtag is still alive anyway?!).

+I heard that there's a better maintained copy of jtag tools at the site of the Blackfin Linux project.

+For usb_jtag/Altera USB-Blaster:

   To access the adapter, a new parallel port driver "ftdi" had to be added, based on libftdi.
 Therefore, in addition to openwince source code, you need libftdi with headers installed (the package "libftdi-dev" as included with Debian Sarge (3.1) and Ubuntu 6.x works well).